khanfarhan10/minimal-mistakes/_woc/2020-12-18-StarterBlog.md

 Add some text here.
 Feel free to use some **Markdown** _formatting_ or get going with some <code>HTML</code> <u>crazy</u> <strike>bags</strike> tags.

 ## Upcoming plans for the next week?
+Might use this for the other pages, put in something useful here.
 ## Did you get stuck anywhere?
+Probably mention the problems you faced while understanding the subject matter.
 ## Customize this page
 Show what you can do to the World!